nazariofelix-CTB/fibromyalgia-li-rtms-pmcf-dataset/README.md

 Questionnaires were reviewed and validated by the responsible treating physician before inclusion in the centralized PMCF database.

-## Variables Used in the Associated Manuscript

-The analyses reported in the associated manuscript were based specifically on the predefined Treatment Assessment items corresponding to:

-* Headache perception
-* Generalized pain perception
-* Sleep-related symptom perception

-These items were collected only during intermediate, final-treatment, and follow-up/recall phases.

 ## Data Privacy

 The publicly shared dataset is fully anonymized and does not contain: